 Researchers believe that the trait of sexual dimorphism is present in this species.
 The males are likely slightly smaller and lighter than the females.
 However, the scientists admit that this remains only a supposition.

 Also unique among dolphins, the length of the dorsal fin varies greatly between individuals.

 - Phylum: Chordata

 - Order: Artiodactyla

 Hourglass Dolphin Distribution, Habitat, and Ecology

-The farthest north its has ever been reliably sighted is the southern Atlantic Ocean.
-Further, most of the sightings occurred in the vicinity of New Zealand.
+Due to this fact, the farthest north its has ever been reliably sighted is the southern Atlantic Ocean.
+Further, and more specifically, most of the sightings occurred in the vicinity of New Zealand.

-The Hourglass Dolphin is also a carnivore by nature and its primary diet appears to be a variety of small fish, squid, and crustaceans.
+The Hourglass Dolphin is also a carnivore by nature, as remains true for all known dolphins.
+Additionally, its primary diet appears to be a wide variety of small fish, squid, and crustaceans.